Gankra/thesis/thesis.md

 Using affine types, valid control flow can be modeled at the type level to statically ensure correct usage.
 This can be done with a light hand, or a heavy hand.
 At the light end one can use it to hint at correct usage or avoid obvious errors.
-At the heavy end, one can push the entire program into the type system, as is the case for *[session types][]*.
-Once the signatures for such programs are written, the programs are said to "write themselves" as the only valid operations to perform are exactly those that should be performed.
+At the heavy end, one can effectively push the entire program into the type system, as is the case for *[session types][]*.

-Rust does not support *linear* typing, which requires that values be used exactly once.
-This means that in Rust it is always a valid option to simply drop a value on the ground and forget about it.
-Linear types can be quite useful when doing this kind of type-level encoding of logic, but Rust currently excludes them as a practical matter.

-First off, many of the use cases can be handled by affine types in conjunction with destructors: some default task that must be done at the end.
-However this is insufficient when additional information must be provided to complete the task.
-For instance, an allocation may need its allocator passed to it to clean itself up.
-In these cases, it may be sufficient to use a *destructor bomb*: a destructor that crashes the program.
-This of course allows incorrect programs to be compiled, but will hopefully quickly crash them in basic smoke-testing.

-For most programs this will catch any reasonable error, assuming a non-malicious programmer.
-However Rust *does* allow for values to be permanently leaked, in which case their destructors will never run.
-The standard library explicitly exposes a function for doing exactly this: `mem::forget`.
-However it is also possible to leak destructors accidentally.
-For instance, if a reference-counted cycle becomes unreachable, its data will never be destructed.
-At first this sounds quite serious, but reference-counting in Rust is fairly rare, and other aspects of ownership we will see later mean cycles are even rarer.

-This was the most important practical reason why Rust doesn't provide true linear types: being able to express programs that *could* leak was deemed too valuable.
-Modeling the ability to leak as some kind of effect system was briefly considered, but ultimately rejected for not carrying its weight (effect systems are generally a pain to work with, so Rust uses them sparingly).

-In practice this has not been a serious issue for end-users of an API: leaking destructors is effectively a convoluted action that no one ever needs to worry about doing accidentally.
-However this is an issue for *designers* of an API: soundness cannot rely on a destructor running.
-When this was fully realized, 3 standard library APIs had to be modified (although two of them were only modified at the implementation level).
-We will explore these problems and their solutions in a later section.

-Affine typing is not mandatory.
-Rust has a Copy kind (an empty interface) that types may opt into if they consist only of other Copy types, and don't provide a destructor.
+It should be noted that affine typing isn't mandatory.
+For many types, like booleans and integers, unique ownership doesn't make sense or isn't important.
+Such type can opt into the Copy kind (an empty interface).
 Copy types behave like any other value with one simple caveat: when they're moved, the old copy of the value is still valid.
-This is used by most of Rust's primitives types like booleans and integers, as well as many simple composites.

 Copy semantics can have surprising consequences though.
 For instance, it may be reasonable to implement Copy for a random number generator (their internal state is generally just some integers).
 It then becomes possible to accidentally copy the generator, causing the same number to be yielded repeatedly.
-For this reason, many types which *could* be copied safely don't opt into Copy.
-In this case, affine typing is simply a lint against what is likely, but not necessarily, a mistake.
+For this reason, some types which *could* be copied safely don't opt into Copy.
+In this case, affine typing is used as a lint against what is likely, but not necessarily, a mistake.